-Save the environment by using the garment steamer more often
+Save the environment by using the clothes steamer more often

-By using your hand steamer more often and skipping washes, your clothes will not only last longer, but you will also be doing the environment a great service.
+By using your hand steamer more often and skipping washes, not only will your clothes last longer, but you will also be doing the environment a great favor.

-Did you know that you use an average of 60 liters of water with each wash?
-Just imagine 60 1 Liter bottles of coke.
+Did you know that you use an average of about 60 liters of water with every wash?
+Imagine 60 1 liter coke bottles.
 The average two-person household does 3 washes per week.
-This results in about 10,000 liters of water that you use annually for washing.
+This results in about 10,000 liters of water that you use for washing every year.
 Great if we can limit this a bit, right?!

-The sustainable fashion designer Stella McCartney said in an interview with 'the Observer' that she never washes her suits or take it to the dry cleaners, even adding that you should wash as little as possible.
-Quite right because, as you can read above, the impact of washing your clothes is huge.
+Sustainable fashion designer Stella McCartney told 'the Observer ' that she never washes or takes her suits to the dry cleaner, even adding that you should wash as little as possible.
+Quite right because the impact of washing your clothes is, as you can read above, huge.
 But should we stop washing our clothes altogether?

 It happens so often that we throw our clothes in the laundry basket at the end of the day, when they are actually not dirty at all.
 Unfortunately not really a sustainable habit...

 1/3 of the environmental impact of your clothes comes from washing your clothes.
-And this was already known before we learned how big the problem was with microplastics.
-With each wash, up to 700,000 microplastics are released, which is extremely harmful to the environment.
-It is therefore better to wash your clothes as little as possible and it is also not necessary to wash your clothes after wearing them once, with the exception of underwear, socks and clothes with a lot of perspiration, of course.
+And this was already known before we learned how big the problem of microplastics was.
+With every wash, up to 700,000 microplastics are released, which is extremely harmful to the environment.
+It is therefore better to wash your clothes as little as possible and it is not at all necessary to wash your clothes after wearing them once, with the exception of underwear, socks and clothing that has been perspired a lot, of course.

-In addition to water consumption, there is also the energy consumption of a washing machine, which is determined for 80 to 90% by the temperature at which you wash.
+In addition to water consumption, there is the energy consumption of a washing machine, which is determined for 80 to 90% by the temperature at which you wash.
 The higher the temperature, the more power you consume.
-And high power consumption is -as we know- not only bad for Mother Earth, but also for your wallet.
+And high power consumption is -as we know- not only bad for mother earth, but also for your wallet.

-Or of course, the fastest and most effective way: just put the STEAM'R over the fabric, and your favorite item gets a freshen up: bacteria are killed and light odors are steamed out of the textile.
+Or of course, the fastest and most effective way: just brush the STEAM'R over the fabric, and your favorite item gets a freshening up: bacteria are killed and light odors are steamed out of the textile.
 Good luck!